smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Getting started/_index.md

 Please check your inbox for an invitation link to the repository.

-## Upload your Excel Use Case File - First Step
+## Upload Your Use Case File

+Currently, we support three different input formats:
+- Excel
+- XML
+- Markdown

+### Excel

+First, you can download an [Excel template file](https://github.com/smart-grid-use-cases/excel2xml-input/blob/master/IEC62559-2_TEMPLATE.xlsx) to prepare your use case.

-Sign in at github and follow this [link](https://github.com/smart-grid-use-cases/excel2xml-input/tree/master/grupoetra).
+Then, sign in at github and follow this [link](https://github.com/smart-grid-use-cases/excel2xml-input/tree/master/grupoetra).

 Click "Add file" and then "Upload files".

 {{< imgproc github-add-file.png Resize "800x" />}}

-## Upload your Excel Use Case File - Second Step

 Drag your Excel file into the browser.